Frutti per la Biosfera – Fruits for the Biosphere

-The project addresses the important role of food in climate change.
-It promotes vegetarian, seasonal, regional and organic foods through environmental education in schools, and also supports farmers in selling their products locally.
+The project is completed.
+The project addressed the important role of food in climate change.
+It promoted vegetarian, seasonal, regional and organic foods through environmental education in schools, and also supported farmers in selling their products locally.

 At present, very little environmental education is provided in Sicily, and there is limited awareness of the link between food and climate change.
 However, the Etna region is already suffering from effects of climate change, such as extreme weather and desertification.

 Etna’s agriculture, which is highly diverse, provides the population with a good variety of fresh products.
 Unfortunately, more and more people are buying non-regional and processed foods.
 The project aims to counteract this development and strengthen traditional organic and smallholder farming.

 “Frutti per la Biosphere” will also have a positive impact on the current planning activities for the establishment of a nature conservation area at Etna.